 We update a tuple by increasing or decreasing its output attribute using a random walk model.
 The step depends on the current value and updates are independent of each other.
 Each random variable (tuple) in this model is actually an irreducible, finite, and aperiodic Markov chain; hence there exists a stationary distribution for the value of each tuple.
 Consequently, update statistics such as the number of subscriptions affected by an update will be stationary over time.
 Our simulation is long enough to ensure convergence.
 Detailed proof of convergence of our update model is omitted for brevity.
 To make the workload more realistic, we also introduce a small percentage of spikes.
 A spike is an update where the PER drops suddenly (affecting a large number of subscriptions) and then bounces back to its old value.
-We also use a real update workload based on stock data from Yahoo!
+Finally, we also use a real update workload based on stock data from Yahoo!
 Finance [14].
-More details are provided in Section 5.5.6.